 Main courses to serve the carrot, cucumber and mooli salad with:

-I often serve this salad with my Baked Furikake Salmon and Pork Katsu Curry.
+I often serve this salad with my Baked Furikake Salmon, Pork Katsu Curry and Crispy Rice (with spicy salmon or tuna).
 It's great at bringing freshness to dishes that have strong savoury and umami flavour such as curries and grilled meat or fish.Print